kognise/obsidian-aviation/FAR/Volume 1/C Aircraft/0021 Certification procedures for products and articles.md

 \(2\) Failures, malfunctions, or defects in products or articles—

-\(i\) Manufactured by a foreign manufacturer under a U.S. type certificate issued under §21.29 or under an approval issued under §21.621; or
+\(i\) Manufactured by a foreign manufacturer under a U.S. type certificate issued under [[Volume 1/C Aircraft/0021 Certification procedures for products and articles.md#§21.29   Issue of type certificate: import products.|§21.29]] or under an approval issued under [[Volume 1/C Aircraft/0021 Certification procedures for products and articles.md#§21.621   Issue of letters of TSO design approval: Import articles.|§21.621]]; or

-\(ii\) Exported to the United States under §21.502.
+\(ii\) Exported to the United States under [[Volume 1/C Aircraft/0021 Certification procedures for products and articles.md#§21.502   Acceptance of articles.|§21.502]].

 \(e\) Each report required by this section—